 Unusually for a network cartoon the show features actual songs from established acts – with the exception of The Simpsons and some of the bigger shows, most cartoons won’t spend the money to buy in a song.
 The episode showing Mordecai and Rigby’s first day on the job – a great pastiche of the opening sequence from Caddyshack – features Kenny Loggins’ I’m Alright, which is also used in the film.
 Mountain’s 1970 hit Mississippi Queen accompanies a scene where the boys hallucinate after drinking a cocktail of hot sauce and chilli peppers and there’s a memorable episode where Pops sings the whole of Footloose during a fight in a karaoke bar.
 The remainder of the shows excellent soundtrack is supplied by ex-Devo lead singer Mark Mothersbaugh.

 Despite being broadcast in the States in an evening slot Regular Show is currently showing on the UK’s Cartoon Network at odd times during the day, mainly at lunchtime and in the late afternoon.
-I’m not sure why as it clearly isn’t a show aimed at children.
+I’m not sure why as it clearly isn’t a show aimed at young children.
 Whatever the reason it’s definitely a cartoon worth seeking out.
-The latest episode (broadcast in the US last Monday evening) has the boys entering a competition to win a new car by defeating a giant dinosaur made from Limousines – pretty much par for the course for this not-so regular show.
+The latest episode (broadcast in the US last Monday evening) has the boys entering a competition to win a new car by defeating a giant dinosaur made from Limousines – pretty much par for the course for this not-so-regular show.